-Freely available video sequences with annotated ground truth data are very hard to find, but the CAVIAR project has some nice real world videos with hand selected bounding boxes for each frame in XML format2.
-Credit for these videos goes to the EC Funded CAVIAR project/IST 2001 37540.
+Freely available video sequences with annotated ground truth data are very hard to find, but the CAVIAR project has real world videos with hand selected bounding boxes for each frame in XML format2.

-We also evaluated the tracker on the MUSCLE Brenchmark from http://muscle.prip.tuwien.ac.at/data_description/ACV1/ACV_TRACKINGBENCHMARK.HTML.
-Credit for these videos goes to the Advanced Computer Vision GmbH - ACV.
-They have ground truth annotated videos of moving circles.
+We also evaluated the tracker on the MUSCLE Brenchmark3.
+These videos have ground truth annotated videos of moving circles.
 While segmentation is much easier for these videos because they are artificial without any noise or soft gradients, it can be quite difficult to handle occlusion for these blobs.